velvia/links/rust.md

 * [Rust Parallelism for non C/C++ Devs](https://medium.com/nearprotocol/rust-parallelism-for-non-c-c-developers-ec23f48b7e56) - great resource on the low-level primitives like `Mutex` and `RwLock`
 * [Coping with Mutable State in Multiple Threads](https://medium.com/@KevinHoffman/coping-with-mutable-state-in-multiple-threads-with-rust-9059c83b6c01)
 * [Fearless Concurrency with Hazard Pointers](http://ticki.github.io/blog/fearless-concurrency-with-hazard-pointers/) - using the `conc` crate and `Atomic` which implements hazard pointers for fine-grained and safe protection of readers and garbage
+* [Spinlocks Considered Harmful](https://matklad.github.io/2020/01/02/spinlocks-considered-harmful.html) - why OS-based Mutexes are better than spinlocks in almost all scenarios, but especially in the worst case
 * [Tasks are the Wrong Abstraction](https://blog.yoshuawuyts.com/tasks-are-the-wrong-abstraction/) - on having unified, better APIs for concurrency and parallelism decoupling, by Yoshua Wuyts
 * [Pin](https://without.boats/blog/pin/) - A detailed treatise of `Pin` references in Rust, the history of how Pin came to be, and why its hard to use